 Clinical psychologist Thomas Brown tells why middle-aged women suddenly develop ADHD, why brain imaging is worthless in diagnosing the condition, and why many doctors just don’t understand attention deficit.

 Treatment: Making Meds Work

 A pill is not a quick fix.
 It takes time to work and patience to find the correct dosage.
 It won’t change your life, but it will almost always help.

 Home Team Advantage

-If your child struggles in school because of her attention deficit hyperactivity disorder (ADD/ADHD), homeschooling can be a great alternative to help her succeed in math, reading, writing, and more!
+If your child struggles in school because of her attention deficit hyperactivity disorder (ADHD), homeschooling can be a great alternative to help her succeed in math, reading, writing, and more!